OrbitX-Space/AVR-to-Key/README.md

 Here, `"mapB"` belongs to `"PORTB"` & same for other maps & PORTS.
 You must map them in the order same as of one in `payload.json` PORT array ("PORTB", "PORTC", & "PORTD").

 Ex: From the images, `"PB0"` is mapped to the letter `W`.
-That means, then the button connected to the PB0 pin on the microcontroller is pressed, the letter `W` gets typed in the PC.
+That means, when the button (connected to the PB0 pin on the microcontroller) is pressed, the letter `W` gets typed on your PC.